 A stakeholder engagement process was deployed so that community priorities could be taken into consideration by the HLG in its deliberations.
-Subcommittees aligning with the specific areas outlined in the motion gathered data, conducted analyses, and developed initial options for the HLG to study, with each subcommittee presenting its findings to the HLG for review and
+Subcommittees aligning with the specific areas outlined in the motion gathered data, conducted analyses,

 Findings and Recommendations on Harborview Medical Center's Clinical Facility Master Plan: On January 29, 2020, the Leadership Group voted unanimously to approve a recommended size and scope for Harborview's clinical facility master plan.
 Prior to the vote, the group highlighted the following discussion points: